Index

 An MX Audit, On Your Desk

 When we deliver an audit, the document in your hand reads as one piece of work.
 Cover, contents, findings, recommendations.
 Nothing else competing for attention.
-The shape is deliberate and consistent: same evidence behind every report, same scoring vocabulary, same clean delivery surface.
+The format is deliberate and consistent: same evidence behind every report, same scoring vocabulary, same clean delivery surface.

 One scoring language